 The Accelerated Pathway, a component of the graduate program of the College of Nursing, is designed for students who hold a bachelor's degree in a field other than nursing.

 - Adult-Gero Primary Care NP

 - Family NP (Online)

 - Occupational Health

 - Pediatric NP - Primary Care

-- Psych Mental Health NP
+- Psych Mental Health NP (Online)

 The focus of the PhD is to prepare nurses at the highest level of academic scholarship.
 This preparation leads to research that advances the knowledge base for the science and art of nursing.
 Graduates are expected to discover, test, interpret, extend and transmit knowledge in the discipline of nursing.

 The DNP offers an option for nurses who choose to maintain focus on providing leadership in nursing practice.
 Potential students for this program are committed to a career focused on the direct or indirect delivery of high quality nursing care and the improvement in outcomes of care.
 The primary areas of emphasis in this program are the advanced practice of nursing, utilizing best evidence in the delivery of nursing practice, and leadership in complex healthcare systems.